 Sun Products (US)

 Sun Products is among the leaders in North America's laundry care sector, marketing detergent brands including All, Wisk and Surf and fabric conditioner Snuggle.
 It was until recently the #3 overall by value in the fabric care sector in 2015 behind Procter & Gamble and Church & Dwight with around 14% share of branded products.
 The group also produces an extensive collection of private label detergents for retailers.
 The company was formed in 2008 from the acquisition of Unilever's local laundry business by private equity fund Vestar Capital Partners, and the merger of that unit with private label manufacturer Huish, already owned by Vestar.
 The Sunlight dish care brand was acquired from Unilever two years later, and the group also acquired some of Unilever's technology such as the "Small & Mighty" process for creating concentrated detergents.
 Revenues were around $1.6bn in 2015.
 Former P&G executive Jeff Ansell was CEO until 2016, when Sun Products was acquired by international giant Henkel for $3.6bn.
 The deal completed in Sept 2016, making the merged business the local #2 in laundry.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Sun Products?
 Find out more from Adbrands Account Assignments